 The Four Seasons Chamber Music Festival is dedicated to the advancement of musical development in the youth of eastern North Carolina.
 Outreach projects target youth from the early elementary age all the way to the college level.
-Our projects include performances and presentations at Pitt County Schools, Children's Residency, Family Night, Next Generation concerts.
-This year, Four Seasons is thrilled to announce its newest project, Next Gen on the Road, open rehearsals and master classes.
+Our projects include performances and presentations at Pitt County Schools, a Children's Residency, Family Night, Next Generation concerts, Next Gen on the Road, open rehearsals and master classes.

 Performances at Pitt County Schools